Anshpatel2006/Appoiment/README.md

-# 🏥 BookMyAppointment - Multi-Role Appointment Booking System
+# 🏥 QuickBooker - Multi-Role Appointment Booking System

 A comprehensive appointment booking system built for the Indian healthcare market, featuring role-based dashboards for customers, providers, and administrators.